 - In an episode of Tiny Toon Adventures, Buster, Babs and Hamton are stuck on an island and chased by natives.
 Animated Actors is invoked at one point, where Buster says, "Look, there are some naivetes," and Babs points out that it's a typo in the script, at which point Buster screams and runs away.

 - Occasionally seen in Looney Tunes:

 - Rocky and Bullwinkle features such stereotypical Indians in the story arc, "Bumbling Bros.
 Circus"; the rain dancers capture Rocky and Bullwinkle and attempt to burn them at the stake to please the Great Spirit.
 However, Bullwinkle's humming comb gives them dance fever, and they literally dance up a storm, putting out the flames.
 When the tribe realizes who the real good guys are, they name Rocky and Bullwinkle honorary chiefs, and make peace with the circus with a peace pipe.

 - On Timon & Pumbaa, there's a tribe of masked natives that kidnap Pumbaa and make him their king.
 Subverted when at the end they take off their masks, revealing them to be urbane yuppies with British accents on some sort of corporate retreat.

 - The Littlest Pet Shop (2012) episode "Heart of Parkness" features a group of raccoons styled after this trope, complete with face paint, head dressings and a chief that speaks entirely in "crazy woodland gibberish".

-- Subverted on Taz-Mania, where the Mud People all speak in an upper crust Yale dialect like Thurston Howell III.
+- Subverted on Taz-Mania, where Francis X. Bushlad and the rest of the Mud People all speak in thick "Prep" accents.